2017 Roger Sharrer Grow Hockey Awards

 The purpose of the Roger Sharrer Grow Hockey program is to assist local hockey associations in growing recreational ice hockey participation within their communities.
 Assistance is available for both able-bodied and disabled hockey programs.
-The 2014 application is posted here.
+The 2017 application is available at: 2017 Roger Sharrer Grant Application.

 We encourage all sled and special hockey programs to apply for items they need to help grow participation.
 This includes jerseys, protective gear, rink dividers, and individual player needs or adaptive equipment.